Topics in Diophantine Approximation

 Students will learn how to communicate specific topics in Diophantine approximation through blackboard talks, a short expository term paper, and peer review.

-To contact me, please email me or message me in the course Slack.
+To contact Robin, please send an email or a message in the course Slack.

 Date Speaker Title References